khokhar1123/CSVCombiner/README.md

 3 unittests are added in the file test_csvcombinator.py.
 The test cases are for two simple file merge, 3 files merge, merging of files with different columns.

 The main solution is in csvcombinator.py file.
-Please feel free to contact me if there are any issues running or accessing my submission.

 This is how the program can run from command line (file names can be different in name, order , quantity): python csvcombinator.py accessories.csv clothing.csv household_cleaners.csv